 Track & Field

-The track & field season will hit its stride this summer when the 2023 Toyota USATF Outdoor Championships get underway in Eugene, Oregon from July 6-9.
+The track & field season hit its stride this summer when the 2023 Toyota USATF Outdoor Championships were held in Eugene, Oregon from July 6-9.
 From August 19-27, athletes from around the world will see how they measure up against their international counterparts at the World Athletics Championships in Budapest, Hungary.

 In 2022, the World Athletics Championships were held on U.S. soil for the first time in history and the U.S. men seized the opportunity to improve upon a disappointing showing at the Tokyo Olympics, this time in front of fans.
 World titles were won by U.S. sprinters Fred Kerley, Noah Lyles, Michael Norman and Grant Holloway with U.S. men sweeping podiums in the 100m and 200m events.